apache/spark/docs/structured-streaming-kafka-integration.md

 The size of the pool is limited by <code>spark.kafka.consumer.cache.capacity</code>, but it works as "soft-limit" to not block Spark tasks.

-Idle eviction thread periodically removes some consumers which are not used longer than given timeout.
+Idle eviction thread periodically removes consumers which are not used longer than given timeout.
 If this threshold is reached when borrowing, it tries to remove the least-used entry that is currently not in use.

 If it cannot be removed, then the pool will keep growing.
-In the worst case, the pool will grow to the max number of concurrent tasks that can run in the executor (that is, number of tasks slots).
+In the worst case, the pool will grow to the max number of concurrent tasks that can run in the executor (that is, number of task slots).

 If a task fails for any reason, the new task is executed with a newly created Kafka consumer for safety reasons.
 At the same time, we invalidate all consumers in pool which have same caching key, to remove consumer which was used